 6. How Much Control Do You Require?

 The hosting will depend on what kind of control you need.
-You can choose between being an average user, or go ahead and test many configurations or even make advanced installations.
+You can choose between being an average user, or going ahead and testing many configurations, or even making advanced installations.

 7. How Do You Plan to Seek Help?

 There are lots of ways to ask for help.
-You can either go for the phone, email, online forums or ticket-support systems.
-Which one you favour for the particular website will determine the hosting you need.
+You can either go for the phone, email, online forums, or ticket-support systems.
+Which one you favor for the particular website will determine the hosting you need.